Teradata/stacki-wiki/wiki/Customization/Adding-Scripts.md

 in a regular python script.
 So if you have perl scripts you've written or someone else has, use a perl interpreter line, and put the script in-between ```<post> </post>``` tags.

+### Further Reading

+We have touched the surface of what you can do to configure backend machines.
+See the [Stacki Universal XML](SUX) documentation for a more complete listing of cart XML syntax.
+There are further examples at someplace to be named.